rharish101/ReGreet/README.md

 user = "greeter"
 ```

-**NOTE**: If you find that ReGreet takes too much time to start up with Sway, you may be affected by this: [swaywm/sway/wiki#gtk-applications-take-20-seconds-to-start](https://github.com/swaywm/sway/wiki#gtk-applications-take-20-seconds-to-start).
-See this link for the fix.
-Alternatively, the solution proposed in [issue #34](https://github.com/rharish101/ReGreet/issues/34) may resolve it.

 If using Hyprland, create a Hyprland config file (in a path such as `/etc/greetd/hyprland-config`) as follows:
 ```
 exec = sh -c "regreet; hyprctl dispatch exit"